bcoyle73/plugin-wfo-dual-channel/README.md

 This plugin records the agent leg of the call and posts that to Twilio WFO at the completion of the recording.

+*Note: When doing a call transfer the recording will stop and not record the conversation with the new agent and customer

 ## Setup

 Make sure you have [Node.js](https://nodejs.org) as well as [`npm`](https://npmjs.com) installed.